lbl-srg/obc/specification/source/sequenceDocumentation.rst

         Note that the word "adjustable" must not be added if the parameter value is declared as ``final``.
         Proceed to the next block.

 5. Collect the descriptions of each block and output it in a Word document.
+Configure the Word document to have automatic section numbering.

 As an example, consider the following snippet of a composite control block.

 .. code-block::

-   HigMassSupplyTemperature_TRoom con(TSubSet_max=303.15, final TSubSet_min=293.15);
+   HighMassSupplyTemperature_TRoom con(TSubSet_max=303.15, final TSubSet_min=293.15);

    block HighMassSupplyTemperature_TRoom
      "Room temperature controller for radiant heating with constant mass flow and variable supply temperature"